SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Evaluation

 \subsection{Overall Runtime Performance}

+Our approach offers good memory-latency tradeoffs.
+As shown in Figure~\ref{result:memory-latency-tradeoff}, in terms of latency, our approach and the `Pruning' method exhibit very similar memory-latency trade-offs.
+This indicates that our approach, while ensuring minimal model accuracy degradation, enables the model to occupy less memory and achieve reduced inference latency.
+Although the `On demand' method can significantly reduce memory usage, its cost comes in the form of high latency overhead.

-As shown in Figure~\ref{figure:tradeoffs:memory} and Figure~\ref{figure:tradeoffs:latency}, \name creates a trade-off space that accommodates various resource usages.
+Our approach also offers good memory-accuracy tradeoffs.
+As shown in Figure~\ref{result:memory-accuracy-tradeoff:agx} and Figure~\ref{result:memory-accuracy-tradeoff:nano}, \name creates a trade-off space that accommodates various resource usages.
 Higher resource utilization leads to better model performance and vice versa; and, even if resource consumption reduces, \name still maintains the model's performance.
-For example, in object detection, when memory usage is reduced by 42.34\% and latency is reduced by 12.70\%, the model's accuracy experiences only a marginal decrease of 0.10\%.
+For example, in summarization task, \name reduces memory usage and latency by 37\% and 18\% with only 0.012 Rouge-2 degradation on Jetson AGX.

-Furthermore, \name is a general method applicable to various tasks, including object detection, image classification, and language modeling tasks.
-However, its performance varies across different tasks.
-In detection and classification tasks, significant reductions in memory and latency resulted in minimal accuracy loss.
-However, in language modeling, reducing memory and latency introduced some deterioration in perplexity.
-This is mainly due to the weaker temporal locality in language modeling tasks while higher temporal locality in CV tasks with continuous video input data.
+It is worth noting that SwitchT-64 cannot be directly deployed on Jetson Nano, as its hardware has a maximum memory support of 4GB, while the inference demand of SwitchT-16 exceeds 4GB.
+Nevertheless, in Figure~\ref{result:memory-accuracy-tradeoff:nano}, our approach significantly outperforms the 'Pruning' baseline.
+For instance, on Jetson Nano, when reducing the memory footprint of SwitchT-64 from 14GiB to 2.6GB, \name achieves an accuracy that is 175\% higher than the baseline.

 \name also outperforms the baselines, demonstrating its effectiveness.
-Under the same memory/latency usage, it achieves better performance than the baselines.
-For example, in the object detection task, when the memory usage is 1.4GB, the mAP of \name is 52.54\%, which is 0.7\% higher than the 'Magnitude keep' and 1.1\% higher than the 'Random keep'.
+Under the same memory budget, it achieves better performance than the baselines.
+For example, in SwitchT-32, when the memory usage is 4.7GB, the Rugue score of \name is 0.232, which is 8.76\% higher than the 'Pruning' baseline.
 This is because we select the most important experts based on the characteristics of input samples, rather than simply pruning the MoE model into a smaller but static model.

-We also reported that our method outperforms the baseline when using the same number of experts.
-As shown in Figure~\ref{figure:tradeoffs:expert_ratio} (a), when using 70\% of the available experts, our method achieves a perplexity of 21.03, while the 'Magnitude keep' baseline achieves a perplexity of 23.95, and the 'Random keep' baseline achieves a perplexity of 26.34.
-This is because our method retains the experts that are most suitable for the current input sample.
 However, we cannot surpass the on-demand approach because it does not alter the model's output.
 However, its high latency makes it unsuitable for edge scenarios where both latency and memory are constrained.